Living Before God

 By Yongsui, South Korea

 says, “To enter into reality, one must turn everything toward real life.
 If, in believing in God, people cannot come to know themselves through entry into real life, and if they cannot live out normal humanity in real life, then they will become failures.
 Those who disobey God are all people who cannot enter into real life.
 They are all people who speak of humanity, but live out the nature of demons.
 They are all people who speak of the truth, but live out doctrines instead.
-Those who cannot live out the truth in real life are those who , but are detested and rejected by Him.
+Those who cannot live out the truth in real life are those who believe in God, but are detested and rejected by Him.
 You have to practice your entry in real life, know your own deficiencies, disobedience, and ignorance, and know your abnormal humanity and weaknesses.
 That way, your knowledge will be integrated into your actual condition and difficulties.
 Only this kind of knowledge is real and can allow you to truly grasp your own condition and achieve dispositional transformation” (“Discussing Church Life and Real Life” in ).
 “In pursuit of life entry, one must examine one’s own words and deeds, thoughts and ideas with every matter encountered in one’s everyday life, and grasp one’s own states; following that, one must check them against the truth, seek the truth, and enter the truth reality of the truths one understands.
 During the course of entering truth reality, one must grasp one’s own states, and come frequently before God to pray to Him and beseech Him.
 One must also fellowship often with brothers and sisters with an open heart, seek the path of entry into truth reality, and seek the truth principle.
 Ultimately, one will come to know what dispositions one reveals in everyday life, whether or not God takes joy in them, whether or not the path one practices is accurate, whether or not one has checked the states found within oneself through self-examination against , whether or not they checked them accurately, whether or not they accord with God’s words, and whether or not one has truly made an achievement and made a positive entry regarding the states which accord with God’s words.
 When you frequently live within these states, within these conditions, gradually, you will come to have a basic comprehension toward some truths and toward your practical states” (“Knowing One’s Disposition Is the Foundation of Changing It” in Records of Talks of Christ of the Last Days).
 God’s words show us the path to life entry, which is to examine our every thought and action in everything that happens in real life, and then hold them up against the revelations of God’s words, reflect on and know our corrupt dispositions and seek to use the truth to resolve them.
 This is the only way to truly know ourselves and enter into the reality of God’s words.

 Brother Chen shared one of his experiences at a gathering six months ago.
 When he’d finished, I thought that he’d been willful in his duty and had gone against the principles, and so had been pruned and dealt with.
 He’d just exercised some self-control without making excuses, and he’d appeared to submit.
 But as for why he’d been willful in his work, what corrupt dispositions had been controlling him or what the root cause was, he hadn’t really reflected on or tried to understand these things, nor had he sought the truth to resolve them.
 His obedience was just him sticking to rules.
 It couldn’t be called true submission.
 I wondered, “Should I mention this shortcoming to him?”
 But then I thought, “Brother Chen has been a believer longer than I have, and his understanding and experience surpass mine.
 If I make a suggestion to him, will I be like a child trying to talk big?
 Will it make me look arrogant?
 I’d better not say anything.”
 When he’d finished his fellowship, he asked us to mention any shortcomings we noticed to him.
 I wanted to point out his issue, but I just couldn’t.
 I thought, “He’s so much older than me.
 If I say he hasn’t truly submitted and that he’s just following rules, he’ll lose so much face and I’ll be putting him on the spot.
 If he doesn’t accept it and says that I’m too arrogant and inexperienced, I’ll be so embarrassed.
 I don’t really know him, and it’s not worth giving him a bad impression of me.”
 I hesitated for a long while, and then said, “You have a wealth of experience and some practical understanding.”